 Penzance, a town in western Cornwall, is most famous to some people for the musical The Pirates of Penzance.
 But Penzance also deserves to be known for its beautiful architecture, fascinating museums, delicious food, and charming residents.
 You can easily spend an enjoyable day or two in Penzance by itself, or you can use it as a base for exploring other places in Cornwall.

-Visit the port and the Admiral Benbow Inn to learn about Penzance’s maritime history.
+Visit the port and the famous Admiral Benbow Inn to learn about Penzance’s maritime history.
 Explore 19th and 20th-century Cornish art at the Penlee House Gallery and Museum or more contemporary works at The Exchange.
 Finally, don’t miss dining on the local seafood at excellent restaurants like The Shore.

 9. Cranborne Chase